n8n-io/n8n-docs/docs/1-0-migration-checklist.md

 docker run --rm -it --user root -v ~/.n8n:/home/node/.n8n --entrypoint chown n8nio/base:16 -R node:node /home/node/.n8n
 ```

+#### Image removal

-We have also removed the Debian and RHEL images.
+We have removed the Debian and RHEL images.
 If you were using these you need to change the image you use.
 This shouldn't result in any errors unless you were making a custom image based on one of those images.

+#### Entrypoint change

+The entrypoint for the container has changed and you no longer need to specify the n8n command, If you were previously running `n8n worker --concurrency=5` it would now be `worker --concurrency=5`

 [PR #6365](https://github.com/n8n-io/n8n/pull/6365){:target=_blank .external link}